Rhode Island Hunting Seasons 2023 [Schedule Update!]

 Hunting Regulations

-Dress Code: Fluorescent orange is the compulsory color for hunters to wear during hunting seasons.
-During shotgun deer seasons, all hunters and users of state management areas and undeveloped state parks are required to wear at least 200 square inches of orange, with the exception of those who are hunting small game, autumn turkeys, or deer with muzzleloaders.
-This orange requirement exemption applies to archery deer hunters in elevated stands during the muzzleloader season, as well as nighttime raccoon hunters, crow hunters over decoys, spring turkey hunters, first segment dove hunters, and waterfowl hunters in boats or blinds over water or fields with decoys.
-During the months of September through February and April through May, visitors to state management areas and undeveloped state parks are obliged to wear fluorescent orange clothing.
-In this case, fluorescent camouflage is insufficient.
+Dress Code: Regarding attire, it’s mandatory for individuals to don fluorescent orange during specific periods.
+For shotgun deer seasons, anyone in state management areas and undeveloped state parks must have at least 200 square inches of orange, excluding those engaged in small game, fall turkey, or muzzleloader deer pursuits.
+Certain exemptions include archery deer hunters in elevated stands during the muzzleloader season, nighttime raccoon hunters, crow hunters using decoys, spring turkey participants, first segment dove enthusiasts, and waterfowl participants in boats or blinds over water or fields with decoys.
+From September through February and April through May, visitors to state management areas and undeveloped state parks must wear fluorescent orange clothing; camouflage is not considered sufficient in this case.

 Rhode Island Hunting Contacts